balancer/docs/docs/concepts/governance/protocol-fees.md

 * Lend them on an external protocol
 * Pay them directly to Balancer Governors
 * Use them to incentivize deposits through vote markets.
 See [BIP-19](https://forum.balancer.fi/t/bip-19-incentivize-core-pools-l2-usage/3329)

-## Fee processing and handling
-The [Balancer Maxis](https://forum.balancer.fi/t/bip-145-fund-the-balancer-maxis-for-q1-2023/4208) are tasked by Balancer Governance with sweeping fees from the vault and processing them into their final destination.
-Due to the need to swap whatever tokens happen to be collected across a number of chains and bridge them, this is still a manual process conducted bi-weekly by the Maxis.

-Currently, efforts are underway to improve automation including:

-- [BIP-115](https://forum.balancer.fi/t/bip-115-balancer-smart-vaults-fee-collector/3966) provides Mimic with the opertunity to automoate the process of collecting.
-The Mimic Smart Valuts Fee Collecter is expected to come online in Q1, 2023.
-- The Balancer Maxis track core bribes on this [Google Sheet](https://docs.google.com/spreadsheets/d/1xwUPpbYq7woVOU9vQ8EB8MY75I-1mauTLyDVwvKUDKo/edit#gid=0)
-- Automation tooling is being built to automate bribe payments and handling of the resulting outputs from Mimic in the [multisig-ops repo](https://github.com/BalancerMaxis/multisig-ops)